 We went with a higher-end company and had top of the line sleeping mats, toilet tents, which is a luxury when your only other option is a squat toilet used by everyone else on the trail, only 2 people to each 4-person tent, warm water each evening and morning to wash our faces with, comfy pillows, incredible gourmet meals with fresh veggies every day, and even a cake baked right on the trail for a birthday girl in the group.
 I can safely say I’ve never eaten that well or enjoyed that much comfort on a multi-day trek.

 I loved the personable and professional guide that we had for my group trip to Peru – a trip I’ll be repeating in 2019.
-Click here to read more about my tours and to sign up for the interest list!
+Click here to join!

 3. Permits sell out fast!